 You could also choose to stay longer in each place if you hate the pack/unpack element of road tripping!
 We’ve given you plenty of different accommodation ideas to try along the way, but another option is to hire a campervan and bring your home with you!
 Holiday Parks are an incredibly popular way to explore in Australia and make new friends along the way.

-You may find holiday rental homes are subject to minimum stays and not as convenient for short road tripping – but they are absolutely the way to go if you plane to spend a week or more.
+You may find holiday rental homes are subject to minimum stays and not as convenient for short road-tripping – but they are absolutely the way to go if you plan to spend a week or more.
 We’ve recommended a mix of hotels, holiday parks and self-catering accommodation as you make your trek “Down South”

 For rental cars, we recommend you start your search on rentalcars.com.